aal80/agentcore-workshops/building-ai-agents/m01-local-agent.md

 > Keep in mind, LLMs are non-deterministic.
 The response you receive is expected to differ from examples shown in this workshop.

-Want to know where this context is coming from?
-One of the sources is agent's system prompt, which you can see in `./src/agent/system_prompt.py`.
-Other sources include tools, knowledge base, and memory that you will be gradually adding in following modules.
+As expected, the agent is behaving according to what defined in system prompt.
+In the following modules you'll also be adding tools, knowledge base, and memory to make your agent more helpful.

 ### Test the `get_product_info` tool